 - allowance for dismissal or separation;

-- payments required for the provision of group health care benefits, including insurance premiums;
+- payment for the provision of employee benefits consisting of group health care coverage, including insurance premiums and retirement;

-- payment of state or local tax assessed on the employee.
+- payment of state and local taxes assessed on the compensation of employees;

 Q: What is not included in “payroll costs”?